LatestEval: Addressing Data Contamination in Language Model Evaluation through Dynamic and Time-Sensitive Test

 \textbf{How to identify data contamination?}~~~\citet{dodge2021documenting} takes a straightforward approach to detect exact matches between test set examples and the pretraining data after normalising for capitalisation and punctuation.
 The \textit{exact match here} means the entire input of an evaluation text is found in the training data.
 The GPT-3 paper \cite{brown2020language} uses n-gram overlap to identify contamination, treating any examples with 13-gram co-occurrence in both test sets and training data as dirty examples.
-PaLM \cite{chowdhery2022palm} considers a sample to be contaminated if 70\% of its 8-grams can be found at least once in the training data.
 LLaMA-2 matches on tokenized prompts and takes a bottom-up, token-level approach to identify contamination.
 Overall, existing approaches usually use substring matching between evaluation examples and training data to identify data contamination.
 However, if we have no access to the training data, which is often the case for most recent closed models, it is extremely difficult to reveal contamination by observing the models themselves.
-Some pioneering studies \cite{carlini2021extracting,carlini2022quantifying,li2023estimating} propose an approach to check whether a model has memorised an example by asking it to reconstruct the example verbatim, which can potentially used to detect evaluation data leakage. \citet{li2023open} introduced an open source pipeline to identify potential data contamination with search engine, and audit model performance separately on the clean and contaminated test set.
+Pioneering studies propose to identify benchmark data contamination by using search engine \cite{li2023open}, measuring perplexity of test examples \cite{li2023estimating}, or asking models to reconstruct test examples verbatim \cite{carlini2021extracting,carlini2022quantifying}.